History of the Soviet Union: Treaty on the Creation of the USSR

 On 28 December 1922, a conference of plenipotentiary delegations from the Russian SFSR, the Transcaucasian SFSR, the Ukrainian SSR, and the Byelorussian SSR approved the Treaty on the Creation of the USSR and the Declaration of the Creation of the USSR, forming the Union of Soviet Socialist Republics.
 These two documents were confirmed by the first Congress of Soviets of the USSR and signed by the heads of the delegations, Mikhail Kalinin, Mikhail Tskhakaya, Mikhail Frunze, Grigory Petrovsky, and Alexander Chervyakov, on 30 December 1922.
 The formal proclamation was made from the stage of the Bolshoi Theatre in Moscow.

 An intensive restructuring of the economy, industry, and politics of the country began in the early days of Soviet power in 1917.
 A large part of this was done according to the Bolshevik Initial Decrees, government documents signed by Vladimir Lenin.
 One of the most prominent breakthroughs was the GOELRO plan, which envisioned a major restructuring of the Soviet economy based on total electrification of Russia.
 The plan became the prototype for subsequent Five-Year Plans and was fulfilled by 1931.
-After the economic policy of 'War communism' during the Russian Civil War, as a prelude to fully developing socialism in the country, the Soviet government permitted some private enterprise to coexist alongside nationalized industry in the 1920s, and total food requisition in the countryside was replaced by a food tax.
+After the economic policy of 'War communism' during the Russian Civil War, as a prelude to fully developing socialism in the country, the Soviet government permitted some private enterprise to coexist alongside nationalized industry with the New Economic Policy in 1921, and total food requisition in the countryside was replaced by a food tax.

 The Russian famine of 1921–22 killed an estimated 5 million people.